Sustainable sourcing: an important pillar of the hotel industry

 Content in collaboration with our partner Bioscore Sustainability, a sustainability consultancy for tourism companies.

 In a sector as dynamic as the hotel industry, sustainability is no longer an added value: it is a basic expectation of travelers and a strategic necessity for companies.
-Although efforts have traditionally focused on energy efficiency, water management or the elimination of plastics, there is a key pillar that is still little exploited: building a solid network of sustainable suppliers.
+Although traditionally efforts have focused on energy efficiency, water management, or the elimination of plastics, there is a key pillar that is still underexploited: building a solid network of sustainable suppliers.

 The strategic role of sustainable suppliers

-Adopting sustainable suppliers means working with companies committed to responsible practices, from the ethical origin of their products or services to their energy efficiency and positive social impact.
-This network can range from agro-ecological producers and manufacturers of biodegradable amenities to efficient software developers such as Roiback (a carbon neutral organization) or maintenance companies that apply circular economy principles.
+Adopting sustainable suppliers involves working with companies committed to responsible practices, from the ethical origin of their products or services to their energy efficiency and positive social impact.
+This network can include everything from agroecological producers and manufacturers of biodegradable amenities to efficient software developers like Roiback (a carbon-neutral organization) or maintenance companies that apply circular economy principles.

-Working with sustainable suppliers not only improves an accommodation's ESG (Environmental, Social and Governance) performance, but also strengthens its differentiation in the market, captures the attention of new profiles of conscious travelers and can facilitate access to green financing sources.
+Working with sustainable suppliers not only improves a lodging's ESG (Environmental, Social, and Governance) performance, but also strengthens its differentiation in the market, attracts the attention of new profiles of conscious travelers, and can facilitate access to green financing sources.

-Direct impact on the guest experience and internal processes of the accommodations.
+Direct impact on the guest experience and the internal processes of the accommodations

-From plastic-free amenities, made with certified natural ingredients, to gastronomic menus prepared with products sourced from Km 0, every detail reinforces the ethical and sustainable positioning of the establishment.
+From plastic-free amenities, made with certified natural ingredients, to gastronomic menus made with products of Km 0 origin, every detail reinforces the ethical and sustainable positioning of the establishment.

 Sustainability is not only perceived, it is lived in every experience: in the soap in the bathroom, in the breakfast with locally sourced ingredients, or in the energy efficiency of the air conditioning system.

-Some key benefits of working with sustainable suppliers also involve a major transformation in internal processes:
+Some key benefits of working with sustainable suppliers also imply an important transformation in internal processes:

 Consolidating a network of sustainable suppliers

-The road to a sustainable supplier network is not without its challenges.
+The road to a network of sustainable suppliers is not without challenges.
 The limited availability of certain products or services, especially in some regions, can complicate the process.
-However, far from being an obstacle, this drives hotel companies to adopt a progressive strategy of continuous improvement.
+However, far from being an obstacle, this encourages hotel companies to adopt a progressive strategy of continuous improvement.

-- Include information on the principles and results of your suppliers' sustainable management in your sustainability reports, such as EINF's or Memories.
+· Include information on the principles and results of the sustainable management of your suppliers in your sustainability reports, such as NFIS's or Annual Reports.

-In relation to the EINF's (Statement of Non-Financial Information) and Sustainability Reports, from Bioscore's consulting area, they can help you in the development of these products, preparing your reports according to the requirements established by Directive 2014/95/EU, also known as the Non-Financial Information Directive, transposed into Spanish law to Law 11/2018, of December 28, in the first case; or following the GRI standards (Global Reporting Initiative), in the case of sustainability reports.
+Regarding NFIS's (Non-Financial Information Statement) and sustainability reports, the consulting area of Bioscore can assist you in developing these products, preparing your reports in accordance with the requirements established by Directive 2014/95/EU, also known as the Non-Financial Information Directive, transposed into Spanish legislation as Law 11/2018, of December 28, in the first case; or following the GRI (Global Reporting Initiative) standards, in the case of sustainability reports.

-Incorporating sustainable suppliers in the areas of an accommodation can be a strategic decision that brings coherence to the brand, reinforces customer confidence and prepares the company for a future in which sustainability will be increasingly valued and demanded.
+Incorporating sustainable suppliers in the areas of accommodation can be a strategic decision that brings coherence to the brand, reinforces customer trust, and prepares the company for a future in which sustainability will be increasingly valued and demanded.

-The future of tourism lies in the hands of those who know how to integrate responsibility into their entire value chain.
-The choice of suppliers is one of the decisive steps in leading this change.
+The future of tourism is in the hands of those who know how to integrate responsibility throughout their value chain.
+The choice of suppliers is one of the decisive steps to lead that change.

 Read more